gyrdym/ml_linalg/README.md

 Currently, the library presents just vectors and vector operations.

-All vector operations are supported by SIMD ([single instruction, multiple data](https://en.wikipedia.org/wiki/SIMD)) computation architecture, so this library presents a high performance SIMD vector class: `SIMDVector`.
-Operations in the class are performed in four "threads".
+All vector operations are supported by SIMD ([single instruction, multiple data](https://en.wikipedia.org/wiki/SIMD)) computation architecture, so this library presents a high performance SIMD vector class, based on `Float32x4` - `Float32x4Vector`.
+However, you cannot use it directly in your project.
+To create an instance of the vector, just import `Float32xrVectorFactory` and instantiate a vector via the factory.
+Most of operations in the vector are performed in four "threads".
 This kind of concurrency is reached by special 128-bit processor registers, which are used directly by program code.

 At the present moment most common vector operations are implemented: